aklivity/zilla-docs/src/concepts/kafka-proxies/grpc-proxy.md

 ## gRPC Metadata

-Client metadata can be used for request routing and idempotency.
+Custom metadata fields can be used for request routing and idempotency.
+Metadata is preserved through Kafka for both the request and response messages.
+Zilla can augment the metadata that it sends based on the configured route matched by the request.

 ## Reliable Delivery

-Zilla sends the event id and last-event-id header to recover from an interrupted stream without message loss and without needing the client to acknowledge message receipt explicitly.

-- Deadlines/Timeouts

-- RPC termination

-- Cancelling an RPC
+Zilla sends an event ID with every protobuf message that is serialized and delivered as an unknown field in the message payload.
+This means every message and any protobuf schema can be identified without field collision and the client doesn't need to acknowledge message receipt explicitly.
+A client consuming a stream of messages can remember the event ID if the event the stream gets interrupted.
+When the client reconnects it will send that save ID in a `last-event-id` header to recover without message loss and without needing to start over from the beginning.